natgo/wt-wiki-scraper/wikitext-transpiled/ground/Vickers%20Mk.7.md

 ''Sniper:''

 Thanks to the high velocity stock ammunition, the Vickers Mk.7 is able play as a sniper in long range maps.
 This, with the addition of the laser rangefinder and thermal imaging sights, makes the Vickers Mk.7 a fearful sniper as only certain tanks will be able to pierce your turret past 500 m.
-Be aware as, despite having a strong hull, always try to get in hulldown position in order to hide the frontal weakspots of your tank (lower frontal plate, turret ring).
-At longer ranges, enemies will take more time in order to hit and damage the Vickers Mk.7 if hulldown.
+Be aware and despite having a strong hull always try to get in hulldown position in order to hide the frontal weakspots of your tank (lower frontal plate, turret ring).
+At longer ranges, enemies will take even more time in order to hit and damage the Vickers Mk.7 when it is hulldown.

+You can always push your advantage by looking for any kind of high ground, be it a hill, an enormous dune that towers over the map, or any other.
+This will make Vickers 7 nearly impenetrable at its own BR and below, allowing you to take time to actually aim.
+Remember to move away after firing - although the turret armour is very tough, it is only barely able to stop APFSDS of your BR, giving shells with ~230+ mm penetration at 60 degrees to have a random low chance of penetrating the turret anyway.
+This is particularly important in AB, where enemies can see the yellow crosshair and may decide to "play the lottery" against you for the lack of better options.
+This tactic gives no real advantage against shells with extreme angled penetration of the Soviet or tanks of the next rank in general.

 ''Flanking:''